-(Maximum of 1 page; must follow the specifications found in the instructions provided in Presentation standards for documents)
+(Maximum of 1 page; must follow the specifications found in the instructions provided in the Ensure attached documents meet presentation standards section.)

 From the activities and memberships listed in your CCV, choose up to three that you judge to be the most significant and relevant to your proposal and your professional intent.
-Describe their significance in terms of demonstrating your leadership and sphere of influence at the institutional level and beyond.
+Describe their significance in terms of demonstrating your leadership (see note below) and level of influence at the institutional level and beyond.
 Discuss the impact and importance of these activities in terms of your career aspirations.
+Note: Be sure to provide clarification, as needed, for how "leadership" is being defined.